OUR

 We are also a professional member of the Canadian Avalanche Association and participate in the Industry Information Exchange (InfoEx), an industry-wide avalanche and snow safety information sharing initiative.
 This daily exchange offers our guiding team and pilots a wealth of information on snow, weather, avalanche and terrain that is shared among all operators across British Columbia and reviewed daily by our guiding team.

-Prior to skiing or snowboarding, all guests will receive a comprehensive avalanche and mountain travel safety training session at our lodge.
-Each guest is equipped and trained in the use of, state-of-the-art safety equipment including a Barryvox S transceiver, Mammut Airbag backpack, personal radio, probe and snow shovel.
-Guests will learn how to efficiently and confidently use their transceiver, dig, communicate and work together in an emergency avalanche rescue scenario.
+Prior to skiing or snowboarding, every guest receives comprehensive avalanche and safety training at the lodge.
+Each guest is equipped with modern safety equipment that includes a Barryvox S transceiver, Mammut Airbag pack, ICOM radio, probe and snow shovel.
+Guests are trained in use of their transceiver, how to dig, communicate and work together in a mock emergency rescue scenario.

 SAFETY & RISK AWARENESS